This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Homographs—words with the same spelling but different meanings—are particularly puzzling for ESL learners whose native language may not contain nearly as many words with multiple meanings.

-Context is critical to comprehend these identical terms, so let’s see over fifty sentences with homographs.
+Context is critical to comprehending these identical terms, so let’s look at over fifty sentences with homographs.

-Proofreaders, editors, writers, students, and ESL learners are just a few examples of groups who can benefit from greater mastery of homographs.
+Proofreaders, editors, writers, students, and ESL learners are just a few examples of groups that can benefit from a greater mastery of homographs.

 What Are Homographs?